Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states what the tool does: provides EUR exchange rates against specific currencies (USD, GBP, JPY, CHF, CNY) from the ECB on a daily basis.
-It uses specific verbs ('exchange rates') and resources (ECB data), but does not explicitly differentiate from sibling tools like 'ecb_rates' or 'ecb_series', which might offer similar or overlapping data.
+The description explicitly states the tool provides EUR exchange rates against five specific currencies (USD, GBP, JPY, CHF, CNY) from the ECB with daily frequency.
+This clearly distinguishes it from sibling tools like ecb_rates (interest rates) or ecb_inflation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.